Adult Caseworker (Male Victim / Survivor Service)

 • To carry out cleaning and other light manual duties when required.

-• To promote the interests of the organisation at all times
+• To always promote the interests of the organisation.

 • Other similar duties may be allocated from time to time, appropriate to the general character of the post.